kanataidarov/uas/README.md

 This is a User Authorization Service (UAS) - application intended to be part of a microservice architecture.

+Gateway Service - application intended to be part of a microservice architecture.

 The application has following features:
 * It is based on JHipster UAA - a user accounting and authorizing service for securing microservices.
 * It uses JSON Web Token ([JWT](https://jwt.io/introduction/)) authorization protocol.